RobotLocomotion/drake/doc/_pages/installation.md

 may experience compatibility hiccups; when asking for help, be sure to mention that Conda is involved.

-⁽³⁾ The Python version shown in the table is supported for all installation channels.
-Additionally, when installing via ``pip`` on Ubuntu Python versions 3.12 through 3.14 (inclusive) are supported and on macOS Python versions 3.13 through 3.14 (inclusive) are supported.
-Refer to [OS Support](/stable.html#os-support) for details on our "end of life" timeline for changing which Python versions are supported.

-⁽⁴⁾ These end-of-life dates are estimates.
+⁽³⁾ These end-of-life dates are estimates.
 Refer to [OS Support](/stable.html#os-support) for details.

-⁽⁵⁾ Nightly binaries for Ubuntu 24.04 (Noble) on aarch64 are available for all [binary installation methods](#choose-an-installation-method).
+⁽⁴⁾ Nightly binaries for Ubuntu 24.04 (Noble) on aarch64 are available for all [binary installation methods](#choose-an-installation-method).
 Drake's support for Ubuntu on aarch64 is currently experimental, and binaries are not available for stable releases.
 Follow